Shamlugh: History

 Historically, the area of modern-day Shamlugh was part of the Dzobopor canton of ancient Gugark; the 13th province of the historic Greater Armenia.

 Under the rule of the Persian Afsharid dynasty over Eastern Armenia, copper mining became popular in the region of Lori, especially during the second half of the 18th century, as many Greek miners from Gyumushkhane migrated to the area and built a copper factory in 1770, thus stimulating the gradual development of the whole region and setting the ground for the foundation of Shamlugh in the 1770s, settled originally by ethnic Greeks.

 In 1801, together with the Georgian provinces of Kartli and Kakheti, Lori was annexed by the Russian Empire to become part of the Georgia Governorate.
 The region became officially part of the Russian Empire as per the Treaty of Gulistan signed on 1 January 1813 between Imperial Russia and the Qajar dynasty.
 As part of the region of Lori, the village of Shamlugh became part of the Borchali uyezd in 1880, within the Tiflis Governorate of the Russian Empire.
 Between 1887 and 1914, the Shamlugh copper mine along with the mine of Akhtala were exploited by the Compagnie Française des Mines d'Akhtala.

 In late 1918, Armenia and Georgia fought a border war over Lori.
 With the British intervention the Lori "neutral zone" was created including the region of Shamlugh, only to be reoccupied by Georgia after the fall of the Armenian Republic at the end of 1920.
 Following the sovietization of Armenia in December 1920, Lori was finally incorporated into Soviet Armenia on 11 February 1921.

 As rural settlement, Shamlugh became part of the Alavaerdi raion, formed in 1930 within the Armenian Soviet Socialist Republic.
 In 1938, Shamlugh was turned into an urban-type settlement.
 In 1969, the Alavardi raion was renamed Tumanyan.

 The population of Shamlugh reached 4,500 in 1979.
 The majority of the population consisted of Greeks, followed by Armenians, with a small population of Azerbaijanis.
 During the conflicts of 1988-1989 most of the Azerbaijanis migrated to the Republic of Azerbaijan.
 Most of the ethnic Greeks left Shamlugh as a result of the poor economic conditions.
 In 1989, the copper mine of Shamlugh was closed due to ecological reasons.

 Following the independence of Armenia in 1991, the status of Shamlugh as an urban settlement was reaffirmed in the 1995 administrative reforms of independent Armenia within the newly-formed Lori Province.
-However, following the November 2017 administrative reforms, Shamlugh lost its status as an urban community to become a village as part of the community of Akhtala.
+However, following the November 2017 administrative reforms, Shamlugh was reorganized from an urban community to a rural settlement as part of the community of Akhtala.

 Currently, Shamlugh suffers from its extremely poor infrastructure.
 The outdated school building has never been renovated, while the ravaged regional roads, devastated sewage system and drinking water pipes are in urgent need of reconstruction.
 In 2001, the Shamlugh copper mine was brought back into operation by a local private company.

-Following the 2017 administrative reforms, Shamlugh was downgraded from town to village, thus becoming a rural settlement within the Akhtala Municipality.